 - Alternatively, you could be the seller in the agreement, and you will have to sell 1 BTC for that same amount on the specified date.

-- As the buyer, you’ve lucked out because, in September, you will purchase 1 BTC for far below its market value.
+- As the buyer, you’ve lucked out because you will purchase 1 BTC in September, far below its market value.

 - As the seller, you haven’t gotten lucky this time because you would want the price to drop so that you could get more for your crypto asset than its market value.

 With Bitcoin futures, you don’t have to hold onto the volatile asset yourself.
-You are simply trading based on its value and earning profit in the form of physical currency.
+You are simply trading based on its value and earning profit through physical currency.

-This is beneficial for traders who don’t want to create a bitcoin wallet or those without the software and technological know-how to invest in cryptos themselves but still want in on the profits!
+These benefits traders who don’t want to create a bitcoin wallet or those without the software and technological know-how to invest in cryptos but still want in on the profits!

 These kinds of contracts are not usually held until the point of expiration.
 Instead, the contracts themselves get traded just like any other asset.
 The value of these contracts varies as the value of Bitcoin rises and falls.